TriantafyllosFamprikatzis/A-Profile-Page/README.md

 ## My-Personal-Profile-Page
 ###### TechDegree-Project-1

-Customized a personal online profile by adding graphics, customizing text, and improving the look of a web page using Cascading Style Sheets, the formatting language of the web.
+Modified the code in order to improve the look of this personal online profile by adding graphics, text, sylish design using CSS & HTML.

+This web page can be used as a personal online calling card to advertise experience, skills, and goals, and to provide links to social media accounts such as Twitter, LinkedIn and GitHub.